Point-in-Volume & Octree

 • classify_leaves — Whether to classify empty leaves as interior/exterior (default: true).

-• verify_orientation — Check mesh normal consistency before building (default: true).
+• verify_orientation — Check mesh orientation before building (default: true).
 Uses has_consistent_normals internally — if normals are inconsistent, the octree classification will be unreliable.
+When classify_leaves=true, a globally inside-out mesh (consistent winding, but normals pointing into the solid) is also rejected with an ArgumentError via a signed-volume check, since it would classify the complement of the domain as interior.

 Construction Process